How to send email to all registered users in wordpress

 Send message

-This will send email to WordPress users that you individually selected as your recipients.
+This will send emails to WordPress users that you individually selected as your recipients.

 And that’s it!
-You now know how to send email to all registered users on your WordPress site or only to those recipients individually selected by you.
+You now know how to send emails to all registered users on your WordPress site or only to those recipients individually selected by you.

-Here are a few reasons why you shouldn’t count on WordPress for email marketing:
+Here are a few reasons why using WordPress for mass emailing a large subscriber list isn’t ideal:

 • Lack of advanced features: A full-fledged email marketing service like MailerLite gives you a lot of tools for optimizing your email marketing.
 These include A/B tests, automated workflows, advanced audience segmentation rules, and analytics.
 With WordPress, you can’t experiment or analyze your emails with the same flexibility that email marketing services offer.